heremaps/naksha/docs/BINARY.md

 # Binary
 To efficiently store data in-memory, at disk, in remote storage, like s3 buckets, or redis, Naksha defines a binary format for tuples, metadata, and tuple-numbers.

+This document expects that you've read the [general lifecycle guide](./LIFECYCLE.md).

 ## Endianness
 Generally, all multi-byte values are encoded in network byte-order, so in [Big-Endian byte-order](https://en.wikipedia.org/wiki/Endianness) encoded.